ttwag/EEC110B-Electronic_Circuits/lecture/Current_Mirror.md

 # Current Mirror

+## 1. Introduction

 In BJT and MOS amplifiers, the biasing currents are often dependent on the supply voltage and the temperature.

-However, in certain applications such as the mobile phone, the supply voltage could vary.
-We also want the phone to be operating in different temperatures across the world.
+However, in certain applications such as the mobile phone, the supply voltage could fluctuate.

 The **Bandgap Reference Circuit** is a circuit that removes dependence on the supply voltage and the temperature.